pratikpz18/MERN-LOGIN-SIGNUP-BOILERPLATE/README.md

 Express: A back-end web application framework
 Nodejs A cross-platform JavaScript runtime environment
-React: A JavaScript library for building user interfaces We use React and its Component and Adding Lifecycle Methods to a Class.
+React: A JavaScript library for building user interfaces Use of React and its Component and Adding Lifecycle Methods to a Class.

-We use JWT authentication bcrypt for hashing password userdata along with token is saved to localstorage to remember user after sucesful login and when the user comes back its login logout deletes localstorage. errors are displayed as fielderrors and login,register error.
+Use of JWT authentication bcrypt for hashing password userdata along with token is saved to localstorage to remember user after sucesful login and when the user comes back its login logout deletes localstorage. errors are displayed as fielderrors and login,register error.